Clem0908/SmartDash/README.md

 OutGauge IP 127.0.0.1
 OutGauge Port 30001`

-- Running the Server on Windows: 'Win+R -> cmd.exe -> Enter -> Navigate to where you downloaded SmartDash -> java -jar Server.jar'
+- Running the Server on Windows: 'Win+R -> cmd.exe -> Enter -> Navigate to where you downloaded SmartDash -> java -jar 'Server.jar'

 - Running the Server on GNU/Linux: well, you should know how to do it :) `java Server`